Rush Skeletonweed

 ID Characteristics

 Flowers: Each flower head contains 10 – 12 strap-shaped, bright yellow petals.
-They occur individually or in groups of 2 – 3.
-The flowers are 1.5 cm in diameter and are flat across the end with distinct lobes or teeth.
+They occur individually or in groups of 2 or 3.

-Stem: Mature plants range from 0.4 – 1.0 m in height.
-The base of the stem is coarse with downward pointing brown hairs.
-The stem is highly branched with few leaves, and broken stems exude a latex sap.
+Stems: Mature plants are 0.4 – 1.0 m tall.
+The base of the stem is coarse with downward-pointing brown hairs.
+The stem is highly branched with few leaves and contains a milky sap.

-Leaves: The leaves are coarsely lobed with fine dense hair on both sides and sharp spines on the margin.
-The leaves on the stem are narrower than the basal leaves.
+Leaves: The leaves are coarsely lobed with fine, dense hair on both sides and sharp spines on the margin.
+The leaves on the stem are narrower than the ones at the base of the plant.

-Fruit: The seeds are pale brown to nearly black achenes with a white pappus (cluster of hairs).
+Fruits: The seeds are pale brown to nearly black achenes (single seeds) with a white pappus (cluster of hairs).

 Similar Species